perrygeo/python-mbtiles/README.md

 ### Roadmap
-This is nothing more than an experiment at this point.
-I would, however, like to:

 * Make error handling more robust
 * Config file for the server (port, list of mbtiles to serve)